 Yes, commuters may purchase any meal plan they wish.
 Commuters who wish to purchase a meal plan should email email@example.com and be sure to include their name, ID Seton Hall number and which meal plan they wish to add to their account.
 Detailed information is available here »

 My student has special dietary restrictions.
 What should he/she do?

 A student who has a medical condition which impacts his/her diet should register with Disability Support Services (DSS) for appropriate accommodations.
 DSS will connect the student with the dietician in Dining Services.

 What are Pirate Bucks?

 Pirate Bucks are part of the meal plan and are similar to "cash" on your student's card.
-Pirate Bucks can only be used at campus dining areas.
+Pirate Bucks can be used at any campus dining/food area.